Solar-network/docs/docs/api/index.md

 3. [Manager API](/api/manager-api/getting-started)

 <x-alert type="info">
 Each Core server (node) has its own internal blockchain and state, meaning it may have forked or be out of sync, causing queries to fail.
-Monitor your node by comparing it to different public nodes, such as the official [Mainnet Explorer](https://explorer.solar.org) or the [Devnet Explorer](https://dexplorer.solar.org) to ensure you are in sync.<br /><br />
+Monitor your node by comparing it to different public nodes, such as the official [Mainnet Explorer](https://explorer.solar.org) or the [Testnet Explorer](https://texplorer.solar.org) to ensure you are in sync.<br /><br />

 </x-alert>